ken-power/SensorFusionND-Camera-FeatureTracking/README.md

 These results are recorded from running a total of 35 experiments based on combinations of 7 detectors and 6 descriptors.

+The spreadsheet I created to analyse the results and generate the graphs and charts is [in this file](results/results.xlsx).

 ### Performance Evaluation 1: Number of Keypoints

 Count the number of keypoints on the preceding vehicle for all 10 images and take note of the distribution of their neighborhood size.
 Do this for all the detectors you have implemented.